 - The OH••• $\Delta$ interaction is like a typical hydrogen bond as the electron density in CH4 is maximum in that region. - The dispersion energy is responsible for the overall anisotropy of the potential energy surface (in $CH_4$ - $H_2O$ complex) and obtaining the right global minimum.
-Without dispersion V-O is more stable than F-H. - Authors note that F-H minimum becomes deeper because of the smaller steric hindrance! - Desiraju and Steiner have shown that C-H•••O contacts are predominantly linear i.e. H bonds - Legon will be giving a talk about non linear H bonds in the gas phase.
+Without dispersion V-O is more stable than F-H. - Authors note that F-H minimum becomes deeper because of the smaller steric hindrance! - Desiraju and Steiner have shown that C-H•••O contacts are predominantly linear i.e. H bonds - Legon showed that a weaker secondary interaction can make the H bond non-linear